spk2dc/GeneralAssembly_Archive/1_front_end_development/w02d01/instructor_notes/1-interactivity.md

 Pseudo code is the process of taking a larger solution and breaking it down into the programmable steps without actually writing any code.

-1. Think about the larger solution as a whole, but as a series of steps that you would write out for a petulant child to follow
+1. Think about the larger solution as a whole, but as a series of steps that you would write out for a child to follow
 1. Write out the solution in plain English, breaking it down into as many tiny steps as possible.
-Remember, this child doesn't want to do the task.
+Remember, this child might not know all of the components of the task.
 If there's any ambiguity, you're sunk
 1. Create a flow chart
 1. Try to separate each phrase/independent clause onto a different line
 1. Identify the following: